Philadelphia International Cycling Classic

-The Philadelphia International Championship was an annual bicycle race held in Philadelphia, Pennsylvania.
-It was described as "America's top international cycling classic, and one of the richest and most prestigious one day races outside of Europe."
+The Philadelphia International Championship was an annual professional bicycle race held in Philadelphia.
+It has been said to have been "America's top international cycling classic, and one of the richest and most prestigious one day races outside of Europe."
 It was one of the longest single-day races in the U.S. at 199.6 km.
-The men's event was ranked 1.1 by the International Cycling Union (UCI), the sport's governing body, which made it the highest ranked single-day race in the Western Hemisphere after the UCI World Tour Grand Prix Cycliste de Montreal and Grand Prix Cycliste de Quebec.
+The men's event was ranked 1.1 by the International Cycling Union (UCI), the sport's governing body, which made it the highest ranked single-day race in the Western Hemisphere after the UCI World Tour, Grand Prix Cycliste de Montreal, and Grand Prix Cycliste de Quebec.
 It was part of the UCI America Tour.

 The race had existed since 1985, but its name changed a number of times, because of the changing of names of its corporate sponsors, due to bank mergers and acquisitions.
 The title sponsor was originally CoreStates Bank, followed by First Union Bank in 1998, then Wachovia Bank in 2002.
 In November 2005, Wachovia withdrew its sponsorship.
 With assistance from former Philadelphia mayor and then-Pennsylvania governor Ed Rendell, a corporate sponsor was found in 2006; Commerce Bank made a four-year commitment.
 Due to its acquisition by Toronto-Dominion Bank in 2007, Commerce Bank became TD Bank in 2008.

 The Philadelphia International Championship was once the final leg of a one-week, 3-race circuit called the TD Bank Triple Crown of Cycling.
 The races took place in Lancaster, Reading and Philadelphia.
 The opening race was the Lancaster Classic, followed four days later by the Reading Classic, with the finale in Philadelphia three days after that.

 Through 2005, the highest placed finisher registered in the United States was named the USPRO champion, whether or not he won the race.
 The race was often called the USPRO Championship; however, USA Cycling, the national governing body, stripped the Philadelphia race of the USPRO title, wanting to limit the race to Americans.
 Local organizers insisted the field remain open to the pros from all around the world.